Theme

 Lance is a ByteDance Research unified multimodal model for image and video understanding, generation, and editing.

 The Hugging Face model card presents Lance as a 3B-active-parameter native multimodal model with demos for text-to-video, video editing, image generation, image editing, image understanding, and video understanding, plus model files, inference scripts, Gradio setup, benchmark scripts, and an arXiv paper.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is